Effect of Radiation Dose on Cell Dynamics

-Exposure of cells with high mitotic activity to high dose radiation would result in severe delay in mitotic activity for an extended period before the mitotic rate would return to normal; exposure of cells with high mitotic activity to moderate doses of radiation would result in moderate delay in the mitotic activity for a moderate period, which would be followed by a moderate increase in mitotic activity for a short period before the mitotic rate would return to normal (Figure 4).2,6,8
+Exposure of cells with high mitotic activity to high dose radiation would result in a severe delay in mitotic activity for an extended period before the mitotic rate would return to normal.
+Conversely, exposure of cells with high mitotic activity to moderate doses of radiation would result in a moderate delay in the mitotic activity for a moderate period, followed by a moderate increase in mitotic activity for a short period before the mitotic rate would return to normal.
+(Figure 4).2,6,8

 **Figure 4.
 Change of mitotic rate as a function of dose and time. **